udexon/Phosway/EMYL_Instagram_PhosGraph.md

 ## C. Next Steps towards PhosPay

-How might one make use of the data in PhosGraph?

-Just like GNU projects started by cloning Unix, Phosway just needs to clone MAGAF.

-　Explain costs later.
-First explain relations of phos modules and how do they clone magaf.
-2 aspects: 1. final aim is to clone MAGAF.
-2. how to execute modules of Phosway in sequence?

-We already win, because of our zero costs and more efficient profit sharing scheme via PhosPay.

-A to Z
-- A = Start from Online tipping (EMYL Instagram Social Networks).
-- Z = So main activity is clone MAGAF.

-:: N4 explaining why CLONING ... not that bad ... every section needs ONLY ONE EXPRESSIVE LEADING paragraph that reads natural to readers, to convey the contents of that section.
-The rest of the section are either subsections (list of paragraphs, not expressive), or expansion from the LEADING paragraph.
-The a complete article is made up of sections.
-A section is a list of expressive (leading) paragraph plus non-expressive paragraphs.

-Cloning MAGAF is not rocket science.
-There are enough free software programmers to do so.
-They only need PhosPay so that their efforts can be directed, instead of Brownian random direction at the moment.

-In other to present an overview of Phosway, we categorize the various modules of Phosway according to a model similar to the OSI layers, from low level to high level:
+In order to present an overview of Phosway, we categorize the various modules of Phosway according to a model similar to the OSI layers, from low level to high level:

-:: 1 2 3 4 are 4 different layers of OSI, from low to high.

 1. Phoscript Phoshell: these modules have been completed.
 One word at a time.
 Easy to teach.
 Helps EMYL?